MustardOS/internal/init/MUOS/retroarch/overlays/mugwomp93/gba/Perfect GBA README (Updated 2025-04-04).txt

 Perfect GBA Overlays (Instructions for muOS)

+Updated 2025-04-04:
+- Updated scaling settings for muOS 2502.0 Pixie.
+Noted that image brightness can be increased by reducing overlay opacity (at the cost of realism/accuracy)

+Updated 2025-03-12:
+- Revised shader recommendations and settings

 Updated 2024-09-26:
 - Added versions with the main (darker) Perfect GBA overlay
 - Moved bright and 75% opacity versions to Bright subfolder